September 1, 2022

 • print

+Have you ever been told to get real with your desires—to identify and claim what you really want—that God will give you your deepest desires if only you trust him enough?
 The prosperity gospel has become a lightning rod in many evangelical circles in the last ten years.
 Biblical teaching on this heretical distortion of the gospel reveals its true nature: it’s a way to use God to worship ourselves and achieve our own aims.

 Religion columnist Cathleen Falsani said the prosperity gospel, “an insipid heresy whose popularity among American Christians has boomed in recent years, teaches that God blesses those God favors most with material wealth.”
 She goes on to say, “The gospel of prosperity turns Christianity into a vapid bless-me club, with a doctrine that amounts to little more than spiritual magical thinking: If you pray the right way, God will make you rich.”

 But truth be told, deep down, we all love something about the prosperity gospel, don’t we?
 Our broken and autonomous hearts war against God’s Spirit within, in futile attempts to be lord of our own lives.
 When we look past our stated beliefs to the heart, most Christians must admit that we struggle to surrender our deepest desires to Christ—especially regarding sexuality.
 In many ways, we want God to help us make life work on our terms.
+But is there another way to get real with your desires?

 The Prosperity Gospel of Sexuality

 The prosperity gospel of sex goes something like this: If I obey God, he will give me the things I desire sexually.
 This could mean an attractive and available spouse.
-It could mean fulfilling, passionate sex in marriage, or the removal of unwanted desires or shame from our past.
+It could mean fulfilling, passionate sex in marriage, or the removal of unwanted desires or shame from the past.
 Some of these are good things!
 However, most Christians have bought into the lie that we can earn our version of “sexual prosperity” by obedience.

 This reveals the deeper question: Is Christ our prize?

 In Luke 14:25–33, Jesus tells us about the cost of discipleship.
 “If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
 Whoever does not bear his own cross and come after me cannot be my disciple.”
 Jesus provides utter clarity on the terms of discipleship.
 But he does not harshly coerce or entrap his disciples into his sheepfold.
 Rather, he invites them into an honest discourse about their desires, suffering, and the ultimate cost of being a disciple of Jesus.
+He calls you, too, to get real about your desires.

 Counting the Cost